-The police officer shall properly tag or package evidence and submit it to the Property & Evidence Unit with the completed property report and the completed Request for Examination Form.
+The police officer shall properly tag or package evidence and submit it to the Property & Evidence Unit with the completed property report and the completed GREENVILLE POLICE DEPARTMENT REQUEST FOR EXAMINATION OF EVIDENCE form.
 The police officer shall indicate on the property report that the evidence is to be submitted to the appropriate laboratory.
 The transfer of evidence shall be documented using the correct property control forms to establish and maintain the chain of custody.